Architecture in Fort Wayne

 Allen County Courthouse

-A National Historic Landmark, this Beaux-Arts style building, designed by Brentwood S. Tolan, is the jewel of the community, with gleaming marble, stained glass, and expansive murals, just to get started.
+A National Historic Landmark, this Beaux-Arts building, designed by Brentwood S. Tolan, is the jewel of the community, with gleaming marble, stained glass, and expansive murals, just to get started.
 Whimiscal pediments, fantastic friezes, and intricate tiles make this a can't-miss architectural destination.
-The courthouse is located at Main and Clinton Streets and overlooks the beautiful Courthouse Green park.
+The courthouse is located at Main and Clinton Streets and overlooks the beautiful Courthouse Green.
 During business hours, smartphones and cameras are not allowed inside the courthouse or on tours.
-Learn More.
+Learn more or take a self-guided tour.

 The History Center

-Located at the corner of Berry and Barr Streets, the former city hall, the History Center now houses the History Center, chronicling the storied history of Fort Wayne and Allen County.
-The building is in the Richardsonian style and was once referred to as the "Hapsbug Horror."
-Today it presides over the cityscape with wisdom collected from the nineteenth century and beyond.
+Located at the corner of Berry and Barr Streets, the former city hall is now home to the History Center, chronicling the storied past of Fort Wayne and Allen County.
+The building is in the Richardsonian style and was once referred to as the "Hapsburg Horror."
+Today, it presides over the cityscape with wisdom collected from the nineteenth century and beyond.
 Learn More.

 Bass Mansion

-Located near Leesburg and Bass Roads, on the campus of the University of Saint Francis, the 24,000 square-foot home belonged to John Henry Bass, a wealthy industrialist.
-It started out as a library for the university in 1983.
+Located near Leesburg and Bass Roads, on the campus of the University of Saint Francis, the 24,000-square-foot home belonged to John Henry Bass, a wealthy industrialist, from 1902–1944.
+The Sisters of St. Francis of Perpetual Adoration bought the home and more than 65 acres of surrounding landscape from the Bass family in 1944.
 The university preserved the history of the building while modernizing the three floors.
-Visitors are able to tour all three floors with many rooms and offices to view.
+Now known as Brookside, the building hosts a variety of university events and is home to leadership offices.
+Visitors can tour all three floors with many rooms and offices to view.
 A special holiday flair takes over during Christmas at the Castle, where room after room is decorated.

 Lincoln Tower